waynegraham/registry.clir.org/_projects/2011-cataloging-women-in-jazz-collections-at-the-institu.md

 ---
 layout: project
-title: "Cataloging Women in Jazz Collections at the Institute of Jazz Studies"
+title: Cataloging Women in Jazz Collections at the Institute of Jazz Studies
 ---